Last Update: May 16, 2025

 Sole F80 Treadmill

-The Sole F80 is packed with features, optional training, and entertainment content for a great walking or running workout.
+The Sole F80 has excellent features, optional training, and entertainment content for a great walking or running workout.

-The Sole F80 Treadmill is a running treadmill with a powerful 3.5 HP motor and a spacious running deck (22” x 60”).
+The Sole F80 Treadmill is a running treadmill with a powerful 3.5 HP motor and a firm yet spacious running deck (22” x 60”).
 It has a high weight capacity of 350 lbs, so you can rest assured that it can handle the high forces generated by running and larger users.
-The speed range is 0 to 12 mph, the motorized treadmill standard.
-The maximum incline is a challenging 15%, though there is no decline.
-The Sole F80 has a firm deck, which makes it great for road runners, high-intensity training, and increasing bone density.
+The speed range is 0 to 12 mph.
+There are 15 incline levels, from 0 to 12%.

 The fun doesn’t stop there with the Sole F80.
 It offers even more features to keep your workout interesting.
-If you are subscribed to another training platform, you can screen mirror a phone or tablet to the Sole F80’s screen.
+If you subscribe to another training platform, you can screen mirror a phone or tablet to the Sole F80’s screen.
 This function works best for iPhone users.
-Android users will have to wait and see if Sole updates their Android screen mirroring app, as the Sole F80 is not compatible with the native screen casting function.
-Phones with wireless charging can be placed on the Sole F80’s wireless charging pad to keep the device powered for the entirety of the workout.
-The F80 has even more awesome features, but they are too many to name.
+Android users must download the ANPLUS screen mirroring app.

 + PROS